NethServer/docs/administrator-manual/en/webtop5.rst

 Searches on custom fields
 -------------------------

-One of the best functionalities of custom fields is the possibility to perform multiple searches on all modules and fields for which the option **Show in search bar** has been activated.
+One of the best functionalities of custom fields is the possibility to perform multiple searches on all modules and fields for which the option :guilabel:`Show in search bar` has been activated.

 Custom panels